 2. GNU Lesser General Public License

-This grants fewer right to work than GNU GPL.
+This grants fewer rights to work than GNU GPL.
 It is appropriate to use for libraries and projects that want to allow linking from non-GPL and non-open-source software.
 GPL requires any other project or source that is using the project under GPL to also be licensed as GPL however, GPL licensed code can’t be used for paid and proprietary software.
 LGPL cancels it out by not requiring other projects with parts of the code to be similarly licensed.

 3. BSD License

 The New BSD License allows unlimited redistribution for any purpose, as long as the copyrights and disclaimers of warranty of the license are maintained.
 This license comes with a unique requirement.
-That if someone used some famous person’s code and made changes to make a new project, she or he can’t use that person’s name to endorse it.
-That is the difference between the New and the Simplified BSD License, simplified BSD license do not have this clause.
+What if someone used some famous person’s code and made changes to make a new project, she or he can’t use that person’s name to endorse it.
+That is the difference between the New and the Simplified BSD License, simplified BSD licenses do not have this clause.